CasperH2O/CemuScripts/readme.md

 - After a timeout (game has been loaded in Cemu), starts the SuperSpeedHack application.
 - Checks that that SuperSpeedHack application has been started properly, focusses window on Cemu.
 - Checks if Cemu has crashed, every 5 seconds, if yes, restarts everything from the start.
-- In cae Cemu has been closed, the script is also closed.
+- In case Cemu has been closed, the script is also closed.

-Side note, for best result, this has to be run as administrator.
-Otherwise certain applications don't allow themselves to be stopped and remain open.

 ## Extra, third party and credits.